concordia000/Astrotrac360UI/README.md

 6. If my code worked this far, I suppose you can let it press the Goto button and theoretically it should slew to Andromeda Galaxy, if the polar alignment and one star alignment were done correctly.

+7. If the mount start behaving erratically, switch it off and on again.
+It should be back to normal.